tmercswims/tmerc-cogs/README.md

   * `tabulate`

 #### Additional Information
-  * There is currently a bug with deadlines that are more than 24 hours in the future, which (I think) may be a limitation of Python itself.
-(I swear I remember reading something in some documentation that the limit for waiting was one day, but I could be wrong.)
-I will be investigating this at some point.
+  * There is currently a problem with deadlines that are too far in the future.
+This is a limitation of Python itself, and I can do nothing to get around it.
+The documentation says delays should not be over one day, but the actual limitation is integer overflow, so delays can be longer than that.
+See https://docs.python.org/3/library/asyncio-eventloop.html#delayed-calls and https://bugs.python.org/issue20493 for more information
   * Cog creates a *lot* of background tasks to listen for answers from people.
 Most of the time they are sleeping, so it should not affect performance.